inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the result in.
 2. The register of the float to convert.

-### GetArrayPrototype

-Stores the array prototype in a register.

-This instruction requires one argument: the register to store the prototype in.

 ### GetAttribute

 Gets an attribute from an object and stores it in a register.